ermannog/PowerShell/Convert-WordDocumentToPDF/README.md

 # Description
 Convert a Word file to PDF, requires Microsoft Word to be installed on computer.
+The script opens the Word file in read-only mode.

 **Version: 1.0 - Date: 03/26/2023**